senimanjs/seniman/README.md

 Seniman synchronizes the latest UI server state with the browser using custom binary protocol over WebSocket and a thin ~3KB browser runtime, allowing fast-loading, low-latency user interfaces.

-Here's an example of a simple counter app built with Seniman, using Redis as data storage, running on port 3002:
+Here's an example of a simple counter app built with Seniman, using Redis as data storage, served on port `3002`:

 ```js
 import redis from "redis";